Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 And now you have a program that’s actually built to help you speak.

-Double Your Confidence in Speaking is more than a course.
+Double Your Confidence in Speaking LIVE is more than a course.

 You don’t have to figure it out on your own.
 But you do have to take the first step.